 Building the GeoTech Decade ahead

-The GeoTech Center, in partnership with leaders from industry and government, has launched the Report of the Commission of Geopolitical Impacts of New Technologies and Data.
-This report provides an extensive set of recommendations for the U.S. and its allies to thrive decade defined by data and technology collaboration and competition.
+The GeoTech Center, in partnership with a bipartisan group of leaders from industry and government, has launched the Report of the Commission of Geopolitical Impacts of New Technologies and Data.
+This report provides an extensive set of recommendations for the U.S. and its allies to thrive in a decade defined by data and technology collaboration and competition.
 The report is premised on the arrival of the “GeoTech Decade,” in which new technologies and data capabilities will have an outsized impact on geopolitics, economics, and global governance.

 What can the United States do to reap the benefits of the GeoTech Decade and tame the era’s threats?
 Here are the key takeaways from the conversation.